AntonFagerberg/InstagramScalaAPI/README.md

 //    You need to request these variables from Instagram: www.instagram.com/developer
 //    val clientId = "client-id"
 //    val clientSecret = "client-secret"
-//    val redirectURI = "redirect URI"
+//    val redirectURI = "redirect-URI"

 //    Client-Side (Implicit) Authentication
 //    Get a URL to call.
 This URL will return the TOKEN in the URI after the #-symbol (and you're done)..